hansec/autocomplete-fortran/README.md

  * "Go To Declaration" support for FORTRAN objects (including fields in user-defined types)

 ## Usage
 Suggestions should be presented automatically while typing.
-At anytime you can force rebuilding of the index through the menu `Packages->Autocomplete FOTRAN->Rebuild Index`.
+At anytime you can force rebuilding of the index through the menu `Packages->Autocomplete FOTRAN->Rebuild index`.

 "Go To Declaration" is also supported for FORTRAN objects as the `FORTRAN-Goto Declaration` option in the context menu (right-click in editor).
 "Go To Declaration" can also be activated by the key binding `cmd-alt-g` on OS X and `ctrl-alt-g` on Linux/Windows.